Patent2net/P2N-Docker/README.md

 > In short,  click on the install.bat to build the docker image and install P2N on it.

->[!WARNING] You will need at least 8Gb disk space free on you host.
+**WARNING**: You will need at least 8Gb disk space free on you host.

 * DO NOT INSTALL AS IT on the cloud: care to unactivate FTP feature or properly configure it in secure mode.
 * This repo comes also with two giants helpers in data analysis: